dangvansam/chatbot/api/README.md

 4. Create environment.

-   Dify API service uses [Poetry](https://python-poetry.org/docs/) to manage dependencies.
+   API service uses [Poetry](https://python-poetry.org/docs/) to manage dependencies.
 First, you need to add the poetry shell plugin, if you don't have it already, in order to run in a virtual environment.
 [Note: Poetry shell is no longer a native command so you need to install the poetry plugin beforehand]

    ```bash
    poetry self add poetry-plugin-shell